spraints/resqued/README.md

 * HUP - reread config file and gracefully restart all workers.
 * INT / TERM - immediately kill all workers and shut down.
 * QUIT - graceful shutdown.
 Waits for workers to finish.
+* USR1 - gracefully restart all workers and reopen all logs.